LASER-UMASS/RAFL/README.md

 ## How to experiment using different configuration parameters

-- Import the project in Eclipse and use the file `RAFL/src/main/Rafl.java` to run the program.
+- Import the project in Eclipse and follow steps 1-4 described above.

+- Use the main function defined in [`Rafl.java`](https://github.com/LASER-UMASS/RAFL/blob/main/src/mmotwani/rafl/main/Rafl.java) to launch RAFL by providing the command line arguments described in 5 above.

 - To experiment with different rank aggregation algorithms and distance metrics update the parameters in file [`Config.java`](https://github.com/LASER-UMASS/RAFL/blob/main/src/mmotwani/rafl/configuration/Config.java).